-Passiflora actinia is a fairly, fast-growing, evergreen, perennial vine with heart-shaped leaves.
+Passiflora actinia is a relatively fast-growing evergreen perennial vine with heart-shaped leaves.
 Vines may grow a dozen feet (3.7 m) in a season and are multi-branching climbers.
-It flowers mainly in early spring, producing white, mauve and blue flowers up to 3.6 inches (9 cm) in diameter.
+It flowers mainly in early spring, producing white, mauve, and blue flowers up to 3.6 inches (9 cm) in diameter.
 They bloom for a day or two.
-Rounded, orange-yellow, ripening fruits follow and grow to a inch (2.5 cm) or more.
+Rounded, orange-yellow, ripening fruits follow and grow to an inch (2.5 cm) or more.

 USDA hardiness zone 9a to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).